-Priority is given to heritage places of national significance which need conservation work and heritage places of national significance where conservation work is planned and could be improved through extra funding.
+Priority is given to heritage of national significance which needs conservation work and heritage places of national significance where conservation work is planned and could be improved through extra funding.

 - conservation of sites of significance to Māori

 - conservation and preservation of sites that support regional economic development.

 Heritage New Zealand encourages applicants needing funding for advice or works on earthquake strengthening to apply to Heritage EQUIP.
 This fund is open now, and closes on 29 July 2019.